CSTEZCAN/jetson-inference/README.md

       \include		where the headers reside
       \lib			where the libraries are build to
    \armhf           (32-bit)
       \bin			where the sample binaries are built to
       \include		where the headers reside
       \lib			where the libraries are build to
+   \x86_64 	   (x64 PC)
+      \bin			where the sample binaries are built to
+      \include		where the headers reside
+      \lib			where the libraries are build to